Sexuality in Somalia: Faasiqnimo

 The term faasiqnimo is the uncountable noun form of the agent noun faasiq, which describes a corrupt or impious person, or a venial sinner.
 Each era has seen incremental changes in the Somali view of sexuality, from the pre-modern until well into the post-independence era wherein cross-clan relationships were encouraged to nurture tribal bond.
 In the contemporary era, the charge of faasiqnimo is sometimes levelled at those engaging in qabyaalad, i.e. mahrams refusing to officiate or arrange a marriage due to being from different clans or regional states.
-The rejections faced by suitors has at times has led to an increase in tensions, friction, antagonism and distrust between Somali clans.
-Besides clan frictions, such additional dating criteria and expansions of requirements for eligibility has been blamed for an increase an late marriages or life-long celibacy among Somalis, due to the narrowing of the dating pool.
+The rejections faced by suitors have at times led to an increase in tensions, friction, antagonism and distrust between Somali clans.
+Besides clan frictions, such additional dating criteria and expansions of requirements for eligibility have been blamed for an increase in late marriages or life-long celibacy among Somalis, due to the narrowing of the dating pool.